dgfug/AwSW-Casual-Vandalism/README.md

 If you picked the option that changes the route you should pick "Look inside the windows." and you will have another two options with diffrent dialoge.
 I was planning on adding certain characters commenting on your choises later, but thats not in this version.

-This needs Magmaling to work, which can be found here: https://gitlab.com/jakzie2/awsw-magmalink
+This needs Magmalink to work, which can be found here: https://gitlab.com/jakzie2/awsw-magmalink

 Also huge thanks to Jakzie for their help, they're the reason this actually works and isnt just error screen after error screen.